adaltas/esgf-2020-fall-bigdata/modules/04.hive-intro/index.md

 ## Disadvantage

-- very difficult to manage
+- it is hard to manage

 ## HDFS (Storage)